Status

 Yes.
 Surviving family members may file a wrongful-death or survivor claim.
 These have

-their own state-specific deadlines, often shorter than personal-injury limits, so
+their own state-specific deadlines, often shorter than personal-injury limits, so consult a

-submit the case review as soon as possible to preserve your rights.
+licensed attorney as soon as possible to preserve your rights.

 Is this a class action or a mass tort?